Making a difference: MAKERS Conference 2018

 Nicole Richie, Kelly Sawyer Patricof and Norah Weinstein spoke about the connection between diapers and working women.
 People in need often don’t have laundry facilities, thus rely on disposable diapers.
 Those diapers can be costly, and they’re required by daycare centers.
 So if women can’t buy diapers, they are effectively barred from working.
-The three hope to help solve this issue and help working families through their nonprofit organization, baby2baby.
+The three hope to help solve this issue and help working families through their nonprofit organisation, baby2baby.
 They’ve partnered with Huggies, who has donated 11.6 million diapers to date—an example of a way brands can do something specific to help solve a problem that has a real effect on their consumers.

 The conference concluded with a streamed message from Hillary Clinton and action-oriented sessions to ensure that good intentions post-conference would be transformed into individual and collective action.
 Lisa McCarthy, CEO of the Fast Forward Group, challenged the attendees to construct a transforming personal vision and then track against it.
 And each Makers Board Member committed to actions they would take at their respective companies.
-Lauren Crampsie, Worldwide Chief Marketing Officer for Ogilvy, pledged to publicly disclose Ogilvy’s gender statistics, across all levels in the U.S. by June of this year.
+Lauren Crampsie, Worldwide Chief Marketing Officer for Ogilvy, pledged to publicly disclose Ogilvy’s gender statistics, across all levels in the U.S.

 It was clear from listening to the speakers that there are tangible actions that brands can take in ensuring diverse voices, and gender parity in their workforce – all of which has been proven to drive business results.
 Some of the recommended actions covered by conference speakers include:

 - Ensure gender pay equity, and equal representation of women at all levels